olivierdalang/layerCombinations/README.md

 ## Description ##

-LayerCombinations is a QGis plugin to store/restore layer visbilities and folding.
+LayerCombinations is a QGis plugin to store/restore layer visbilities, folding, snapping and the map's extents.
-These visibilities combinations can then be applied dynamically to maps items.
+The layer visibilities combinations can then be applied dynamically to maps items.

 A video demonstration of an older version is available here : https://vimeo.com/70446444